patrickluvsoj/IntroToXamarinTestCloudCommands/README.md

 This guide is meant as an explaination at first but also a cheat sheet that you can refer back to.
 We will discuss the most commonly used commands.

+This article that you are reading will introduce commands as they come up within your Test Project — but if you just want to see a list of the most common commands you can look at this other [cheat sheet.] <https://github.com/andrewchungxam/XamarinTestCloudReference>

 COMMON COMMANDS - CHEAT SHEET:
 <li>app.Tap("button1");
 <li>app.EnterText (x => x.Id ("edit_phone"), "5555555555");</li>